27escape/App-Basis-ConvertText2/README.md

         converting to doc/odt
         -o, --output          Filename to store the output as, extension will control conversion
-        -p, --prince          Convert to PDF using princexml --templates           list available templates
+        -p, --prince          Convert to PDF using princexml, rather than pandoc --templates           list available templates
         -t, --template        name of template to use -v, --verbose         verbose mode